Skip Navigation

 ST. PHILIP'S EPISCOPAL SCHOOL HISTORY

-St. Philip's Episcopal School was established by action of the Church vestry in 1954.
+St. Philip's Episcopal School was established by action of the Church Vestry in 1954.
 The Rev. John Worrell, then the rector of St. Philip's Church, was the first Headmaster.
+The school originally had one small section of kindergarten children who attended class in the parish hall.
+Music classes were held in a small building in the playground.

 Since then, the school has grown in size, in both its enrollment and physical plant.
-During the summer of 1980, the present brick structure was constructed for additional classroom space.
+During the summer of 1980, the current brick structure was constructed for additional classroom space.
 The James R. Dougherty, Jr. Foundation made a generous grant toward the construction of the 1st grade classroom building in 1983.
-In the summer of 1992 the Board of Directors of the State Bank and Trust gave St. Philip's a building for 6th grade.
+In the summer of 1992, the Board of Directors of the State Bank and Trust gave St. Philip's a building for 6th grade.